softwaredoug/managed-stats/README.md

  <statsCache class="softwaredoug.solr.stats.ManagedStatsCache" />
 ```

-## A custom FieldType
+## Add a special FieldType to your schema

 A FieldType to configure a specific field's term statistics.
-It functions exactly like a TextField, however it adds `stats` which contains a file for field statistics.
+This holds the overrides (CSVs).
+Only one may exist in your schema.

 ```
 <fieldType name="text_general" class="softwaredoug.solr.stats.ManagedTextField" stats="text_general_stats.csv" positionIncrementGap="100">